Logo Re-design Challenge

 Potential approach

 For the second design iteration, I wanted to create a new logo altogether.
 Going back to phrase “Filipino food for all”, I wanted this concept to be abstract, and yet familiar to a Filipino audience.
 This was accomplished by utilizing the colors of the Philippines flag, which just so happen to be the three primary colors: red, yellow, and blue.
 At first I was trying to come up with a typographic logo, however I accidentally discovered that the capital letter “B” could look like two little characters sitting next to each other.
-This would personify the idea of “big” in the name.
+This would personify the idea of “big” in the name. **I played with using a "Y" instead of the "I" in "BOI", to play around with how the original type could be used.**

 Keywords: Bold, Simple, Colorful